zuozhenggh/learning-library/data-management-library/database/essbase21c/scenario/scenario.md

 2. Download the file **Merge.csc**.

    This file is part of Workshop artifacts.
-Steps to download the artifacts are mentioned in **lab5 -> step2**.
+Steps to download the artifacts are mentioned in ***Lab: Initialize Environment-> step2**.

    Launch the database inspector for the database **Sandbx** under application **Sample_Scenario**.